tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 therefore bound the number of parallel connections they initiate by the number of tickets in their possession, or risk ticket re-use.
 - Connection racing: Happy Eyeballs V2 {{RFC8305}} describes techniques for performing connection racing.
-The Transport Services Architecture implementation from {{I-D.brunstrom-taps-impl}} also describes how connections may race across interfaces and address families.
+The Transport Services Architecture implementation from {{I-D.ietf-taps-impl}} also describes how connections may race across interfaces and address families.
 In cases where clients have early data to send and want to minimize or avoid ticket re-use, unique tickets for each unique connection attempt are useful.
 Moreover, as some servers may implement single-use tickets (and even